Seattle Mariners Top 15 Prospects

 From the right side, Cijntje has middle-rotation upside.
 His athleticism on the mound makes it easy to forget that he has only really focused on pitching for a short period of time prior to the draft.
 His ability to execute and sequence is a work in progress as he is still learning himself as a pitcher, especially since he is two pitchers in one.

 He fits the bill of the low-release, high carry fastball guys that the Mariners identify well from the right side and his secondaries give him a chance to be a strong No. 3 option as he gains more of a consistent feel for them along with locating his heater better.
-From the left side, Cijntje looks more like a lefty specialist or depth arm at this point.
+He may benefit from focusing entirely as a right-handed pitcher.

 Outlook